 Direct admission policies are attractive to states and institutions because they represent relatively low-cost interventions that could meaningfully improve declining enrollments.
-Direct admissions policies leverage existing datasets (e.g., that contain students' GPA and/or ACT/SAT scores) and require minimal resources to send students' acceptance letters.
+Direct admissions policies leverage existing datasets (e.g., state longitudinal data systems that contain students' GPA and/or ACT/SAT scores) and require minimal resources to send students' acceptance letters.
 For example, Minnesota's piloted program cost approximately \$1 million across two years (Nietzel 2021), which is a small fraction of the costs of other strategies like a statewide financial aid program or individualized college supports (Page and Scott-Clayton 2016).

-Despite this growing adoption, little is known on the impacts of direct admissions practices on student outcomes.
-The one causal study to date on direct admissions evaluated state- and institution-level impacts of Idaho's program.
-Odle and Delaney (2022) found early evidence that direct admissions increased institutional first-time undergraduate enrollments by 4-8% (50-100 students per campus on average) and total in-state enrollment levels by approximately 8-15% (80-140 students) but had minimal-to-no impacts on the enrollment of Pell-eligible students.
+Despite this growing adoption, little is known about the impact of direct admissions practices on student outcomes, and the literature on direct admissions programs is sparce.
+The one quasi-experimental study to-date on direct admissions evaluated state- and institution-level impacts of Idaho's program.
+Odle and Delaney (2022) found early evidence that direct admissions increased institutional first-time undergraduate enrollments by 4-8% (50-100 students per campus on average) and total in-state enrollment levels by approximately 8-15% (80-140 students) but had minimal-to-no impacts on the enrollment of Pell-eligible students, likely reflecting the lack of integration of student financial aid in the direct admissions system.
 These enrollment gains were concentrated among 2-year, open-access institutions.

 There is a growing body of qualitative evidence on direct admissions programs that illuminates how direct admissions letters may influence students' college-going decisions.
 In a survey of over 1,400 students in Idaho's direct admissions program, one noted that "The application process can be scary for teens, and rejection is not easy.
 So it was nice to get a letter of preapproved acceptance for some colleges" (Howell 2018, pp. 68-69).
 Others said: "I didn't think any college would accept me, but I was wrong" and "I knew I wanted to go to college, but I wasn't sure how I felt about it.
 Once I got the letter my whole mindset changed.
 I knew I could do it" (p.
 69).
 Subsequent interviews with reporters have revealed similar sentiments: "My parents didn't have the chance to go to college, and yet here I was first-gen and had direct admission to all the colleges in Idaho...
-It was one of my proudest moments where I felt, 'This is possible.' ... a lot of kids... just completely rule themselves out as college material" (West 2020).
-These quotes underscore that direct admissions appears to be structurally simplifying the college-going process and helping students overcome their self-perceptions and behavioral biases.
+It was one of my proudest moments where I felt, 'This is possible.' ...a lot of kids... just completely rule themselves out as college material" (West 2020).
+These quotes underscore that direct admissions appears to reduce administrative burdens of the college-going process and help students move onto a college-going pathway.